codefordenver/tutorials/intro-to-klipse/index.md

 clearly presented on a big screen by a teacher.
 Intuitively scrolling through the exposition, she can elucidate difficult points by live coding within any of the Klipse code snippets.
-Later, each of her students can review the very same page, interactively experimenting with each new detail as his understanding grows.
+Later, each of her students can review the very same page, interactively experimenting with each new detail as their understanding grows.

 ### Klipse Demo